Professional wrestling throws: Drop toe-hold

 The wrestler falls to the ground, placing one foot at the front of the opponent's ankle and the other in the back of the calf.
 This causes the opponent to fall face first into the ground.
 It is sometimes used illegally to force an opponent into a chair or other elevated weapon; it is also used occasionally to force an opponent face-first into the turnbuckles, stunning them momentarily.
+This move can also be used by an already grounded wrestler as a counter to a standing or charging opponent.

 Half nelson legsweep

 The wrestler stands behind, slightly to one side of and facing the opponent.
 The wrestler reaches under one of the opponent's arms with their corresponding arm and places the palm of their hand on the neck of the opponent, thereby forcing the arm of the opponent up into the air (the half nelson).
 The wrestler then uses their other arm to pull the opponent's other arm behind the opponent's head, so both opponent's arms are pinned.
 The wrestler then hooks the opponent's near leg and throws themselves backwards, driving the opponent back-first to the ground.
 This was the finisher of Byron Saxton, dubbed "Saxonation".